Rental Information and Frequently Asked Questions

 Although it varies by school, most first year students have band 1 to 3 times per week.
 By middle school, many children will have band everyday!

-HOW WILL I KNOW IF MY CHILD SHOULD CONTINUE WITH BAND AFTER THE TRIAL PERIOD?
+HOW WILL I KNOW IF MY CHILD SHOULD CONTINUE WITH BAND?

 It is important that the parent encourage the child to stay with the instrument even during difficult and frustrating times that can occur during those first few months.
 The trial period gives the parent an opportunity to monitor the child’s progress and interest level.
 Anything worth doing can come with some risk, however parental encouragement can go a long way in helping a child being successful with an instrument.
 It may also be a good idea to consult the band director.